ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/030-minimum-reactive.md

   run() {
     // ※ Save the activeEffect before executing fn and restore it after execution.
-    // If you don't do this, it will be overwritten and behave unexpectedly.
-(Let's restore it to the original after use) let parent: ReactiveEffect | undefined = activeEffect;
+    // If you don't do this, it will be overwritten one after another and behave unexpectedly.
+(Let's restore it to its original state when you're done) let parent: ReactiveEffect | undefined = activeEffect;
     activeEffect = this;
     const res = this.fn();